TheWover/donut/README.md

 <h2 id="intro">1.
 Introduction</h2>

 <p><strong>Donut</strong> is a position-independent code that enables in-memory execution of VBScript, JScript, EXE, DLL files and dotNET assemblies.
 A module created by Donut can either be staged from a HTTP server or embedded directly in the loader itself.
 The module is optionally encrypted using the <a href="https://tinycrypt.wordpress.com/2017/02/20/asmcodes-chaskey-cipher/">Chaskey</a> block cipher and a 128-bit randomly generated key.
 After the file is loaded and executed in memory, the original reference is erased to deter memory scanners.
-The generator includes support for the following features:</p>
+The generator and loader support the following features:</p>

 <ul>
-  <li>A loader for in-memory execution of VBScript, JScript, native EXE/DLL files and .NET assemblies.</li>
-  <li>Compression of files with aPLib and LZNT1, Xpress, Xpress Huffman via RtlCompressBuffer.</li>
+  <li>Compression of input files with aPLib and LZNT1, Xpress, Xpress Huffman via RtlCompressBuffer.</li>
-  <li>Uses entropy in the API hashing process and generation of strings.</li>
+  <li>Using entropy for API hashes and generation of strings.</li>
   <li>128-bit symmetric encryption of files.</li>
-  <li>Patches Antimalware Scanning Interface (AMSI) and Windows Lockdown Policy (WLDP).</li>
+  <li>Patching Antimalware Scan Interface (AMSI) and Windows Lockdown Policy (WLDP).</li>
+  <li>Patching command line for EXE files.</li>
+  <li>Patching exit-related API to avoid termination of host process.</li>
+  <li>Multiple output formats: C, Ruby, Python, PowerShell, Base64, C#, Hexadecimal.</li>
 </ul>

 <p>There are dynamic and static libraries for both Linux and Windows that can be integrated into your own projects.
 There's also a python module which you can read more about in <a href="https://github.com/TheWover/donut/blob/master/docs/2019-08-21-Python_Extension.md">Building and using the Python extension.</a></p>